itsumu/virtual_scan/README.md

 # Introduction
 This repo aims to render depth images with the help of open source 3D creation tool [Blender](https://www.blender.org/), and then generate point clouds from them.
-Codes are polished and parallelization is imposed to boost up scanning, which is the main difference between this repo and [Blensor](https://www.blensor.org/).
-The code are modified from https://github.com/wentaoyuan/it-net.
-The main difference is the Blender version and the dataset to be scanned.
-This scripts is compatible with v2.8x and there is no need to install Blender OFF Addon, since Blender has it integrated but not documented.
+Codes are polished and parallelization is imposed to boost up scanning, which another Blender-based virtual scan project, [Blensor](https://www.blensor.org/), lacks.
+Codes are modified from https://github.com/wentaoyuan/it-net.
+The main difference is the supported Blender version and the dataset to be scanned.
+This script is compatible with v2.8x and there is no need to install Blender OFF Addon, since Blender has it integrated but not documented.

 # Usage
 ## Dependencies